yetanotherco/aligned_layer/docs/guides/5_setup_aligned.md

 </details>

-In order to clear the DB, you can run:
+To clear the DB, you can run:

 ```bash
 make clean_db
 ```

-If you need to dumb the data from the DB, you can run:
+If you need to dump the data from the DB, you can run:

 ```bash
 make dump_db